lmj8179/dijkstra/README.md

 ## History

 I lost my mind.
-I even know what are doing here.
+I even not know what are doing here.

 ## Credits